Concordium/concordium-node/scripts/distribution/ubuntu-packages/README.md

   NB: The node is sandboxed, so it would be best to put the file under the node's state directory `/var/lib/concordium/`

+- The complete list of configuration options can be obtained by running `concordium-node --help`.

 After editing the configuration file the node must be restarted.
 This can be done via